Breakdown: In Your House: Aftermath

 The following night on Raw is War, McMahon attempted to announce a new WWF Champion.
-He held a presentation ceremony, and introduced The Undertaker and Kane.
+He held a presentation ceremony and introduced The Undertaker and Kane.
 After saying that both deserved to be the WWF Champion, Austin drove a Zamboni into the arena, and attacked McMahon before police officers stopped him, and arrested him.
-Because The Undertaker and Kane both failed to defend McMahon from Austin, McMahon did not name a new champion, but instead made a match at Judgment Day between The Undertaker and Kane with Austin as the special referee.
+Because The Undertaker and Kane both failed to defend McMahon from Austin, McMahon did not name a new champion but instead made a match at Judgment Day between The Undertaker and Kane with Austin as the special referee.
 This prompted The Undertaker and Kane to attack Mr. McMahon, injuring his ankle because he gave them the finger behind their backs.

 Due to the controversy with the WWF Championship, The Rock was not given a match for the title.
 The Nation of Domination disbanded shortly after Breakdown, and The Rock went on to feud with Nation members Mark Henry and D'Lo Brown before winning the WWF Championship at Survivor Series.
 Mankind and Shamrock feuded over the WWF Intercontinental Championship after Shamrock won the title in an eight-man tournament.
 Mankind and The Rock continued their feud after The Rock won the WWF Championship.

 This would be the final Pay-per-view appearance for both Henry O. Godwinn and Vader, the former due to injury and the latter due to creative differences.

+Owen Hart would "quit" the WWF after injuring (kayfabe) Dan "The Beast" Severn on Raw Is War via a reverse piledriver (similar to the move that legitimately injured "Stone Cold" Steve Austin the previous year) but would return after a short absence in his Blue Blazer persona, though more of a heel than the previous incarnation of the character.
+Severn would return for the 1999 Royal Rumble then leave the WWF shortly afterward to resume his UFC career (as well as defend his NWA World Heavyweight title).